11 minute read

 Setting/getting options

-All options can be set/get by directly operating on the client instance:
+All options can be set or read directly on the client instance:

 const client = new StompJs.Client();